kantum/ai-chat/README.md

 Don't worry if the chat takes time to answer, the model is running on your computer, watch your activity monitor.

-As it contains the language model, make sure to have [git-lfs installed](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) before cloning the repository:
+You will need an account at [huggingface](https://huggingface.co/) to download the model, make sure to have [git-lfs installed](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) before cloning the repository:

 ```shell
 git lfs install && git clone --recurse-submodules git@github.com:kantum/ai-chat.git
 cd ai-chat